Westside Gunn Drops Flyest Nig@@ In Charge Vol. 1 Mixtape – Today in Hip-Hop - NewsBreak

 XXL celebrates 50 years of hip-hop with this moment:.
 Jan.
 5, 1980: The Sugarhill Gang's classic 1979 song, "Rapper's Delight," helped move hip-hop from the humble streets of the Bronx, N.Y., to mainstream popularity.
 The song was the idea of the late Sylvia Robinson, who was the founder of Sugar...

-After decades of legal battles and delays, De La Soul has announced that their music catalog will be available on streaming services in March.
-On Tuesday (Jan.
-3), De La Soul announced that their back catalog—including their classic 1989 debut album, 3 Feet High and Rising, 1991's De La Soul Is Dead, 1993's Buhloone Mindstate and 1996's Stakes Is High—will be hitting Spotify, Apple Music and other digital streaming platforms on March 3.
+Kim Kardashian Breaks Down in Tears Speaking on Co-Parenting With Kanye West

+Kim Kardashian said it's not easy co-parenting with Kanye West.
+In an emotional interview with Angie Martinez on her IRL podcast, which premiered on Monday (Dec.
+26), Kim Kardashian broke down in tears and disclosed that co-parenting with Kanye West has been very difficult but she is doing everything possible to shield their children from seeing and hearing their famous father's erratic behavior and hateful comments.

-X-Ray Photos Surface of Megan Thee Stallion’s Foot After Tory Lanez Shooting
+Adele Gives Love to Megan Thee Stallion After Tory Lanez Guilty Verdict

-More evidence from the Tory Lanez trial has surfaced online.
-This time, X-ray photos of Megan Thee Stallion's feet and the bloody aftermath following the Tory Lanez shooting have come to light.
-On Sunday (Jan.
-1), YouTube personality Nique at Nite shared a series of photo exhibits from the Tory...
+Adele is among several music artists who have shown their support for Megan Thee Stallion following the Tory Lanez trial.
+On Friday night (Dec.
+23), while Adele was performing at her Las Vegas residency at Caesars Palace, Adele sent her love to Megan Thee Stallion.
+"Someone said, 'Why doesn’t Adele have backup dancers?' and then someone made a video of 'Water Under the Bridge' with Meg Thee Stallion doing the dance to it.
+Remember that?" the pop singer asked the crowd.

 Followers